Introducing… the Food Justice files

 The Food Justice files launches on 30 September 2020 and will run to September 2021.

-To carry out this work, New Internationalist was awarded a Publishers Grant from the European Journalism Centre (EJC) through its European Development Journalism Grants (EDJG) programme, which is supported by the Bill and Melinda Gates Foundation.
+To carry out this work, New Internationalist was awarded a Publishers Grant from the European Journalism Centre (EJC) through its European Development Journalism Grants (EDJG) programme, which is supported by the Bill & Melinda Gates Foundation.
 The EDJG programme supports long-term, innovative reporting that engages with major development challenges, particularly in low-income nations.
-Our focus is tied to UN Sustainable Development Goal two: Zero Hunger.
+Our focus is tied to UN Sustainable Development Goal Two: Zero Hunger.

-Neither the EJC or the Gates Foundation has a say over the editorial content of the series.
+Neither the EJC or the Bill &Melinda Gates Foundation has a say over the editorial content of the series.